 KZ2X Packet Node Description

-This is a description of the KZ2X packet node and its setup.
+This is an updated description of the KZ2X packet node and its setup.

 Overview

-The packet node current hosts a single RF interface on 2m VHF, and listeners in the Boston metro area may hear KZ2X-1 on 145.090 MHz.
+The packet node hosts two RF interface on 2m VHF, one for general AX.25 and one for APRS.
+Listeners in the Boston metro area may hear KZ2X-1 on 145.090 MHz or KZ2X-5 on 144.390 MHz.

 We also support two AXUDP interfaces (AX.25 encapsulated over IP/UDP): one for general connectivity with other Internet connected packet stations, and one that acts as a “loopback” for testing.
 Contact KZ2X if you would like to peer over AXUDP.